web1coder/DongLan/README.md

 Problem when loading vb6..
-“User-defined type not defined” error in VB 6 under Windows 7 If your visual basic project (ver.6.0) still have a problem using Windows 7 OS and above.
+“User-defined type not defined” error in VB 6 under Windows 7 "Object not registered" When clicking Apply and Ok button in Project/components/controls

+If your visual basic project (ver.6.0) still have a problem using Windows 7 OS and above.
 You can fix it by:

 1. Click Start Menu and search cmd